Captain Parry's exploration voyages 1821-7

 9. Parry, William Edward, Journal of a Third Voyage for the Discovery of a North-West Passage from the Atlantic to the Pacific Performed in the years 1824-25, in His Majesty's ships, Hecla and Fury, 1826 (read)

-10. Parry, William Edward, Letter to Emmeline Stanley (sister-in-law), 10 September 1839, MS 438/26/398;D, SPRI – Thank you Olga Kimmins
+10. Parry, William Edward, Letter to Emmeline Stanley (sister-in-law), 10 September 1839, MS 438/26/398;D, SPRI – thank you Olga Kimmins

 11. Pratt, Charles O'Neil, letter, in: The Macclesfield Courier and Herald, Sat Oct 22 1859